Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina notes that this was Alexander Siloti’s 3rd concert of the season.
-Satina also indicates that it was the first time that the Sonata no. 2, and the Polka de WR, were heard in St Petersburg.
+Notes: Satina noted that this was Alexander Siloti’s 3rd concert of the season, also indicating that it was the first time that the Sonata no. 2, and the Polka de W.R., were heard in St Petersburg.
 A reference to Apetian is cited, p.
-442. LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.
+442. A review in the journal of the Russkaya Muzikal'naya Gazeta on December 1 confirms the Sonata, the Barcarolle and Elegy, 'Lilacs' and the Polka de W.R., and notes a collection of Preludes while omitting any reference to the Etudes-Tableaux.
+LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 30 1913 (Julian calendar)